Your Stock Horn Is a Joke. Here Is How to Pick the Right Air Horn for Your Truck.

 When empty, the air tank may take up to three minutes to fill up with air.

-Our Thoughts: Three-horn system with a very good deep sound, will do a good job when you need it.
+Our Thoughts: The three-horncan't system with a very good, deep sound will do a good job when you need it.

 FAQs